AP source: Nets trade Jeremy Lin to Hawks

 NEW YORK (AP) Jeremy Lin’s injury-plagued stint in Brooklyn is over.

-The Nets have agreed to trade Lin to the Atlanta Hawks, a person with knowledge of the deal said early Friday.
-The person spoke to The Associated Press on condition of anonymity because the trade had not been announced.
+The Nets have agreed to trade Lin to Atlanta, the Hawks announced Friday.

 The move helps clear up the Nets’ logjam at point guard and sends Lin to another team that is also pretty crowded at the position.
-ESPN first reported the deal, saying the Nets and Hawks would swap future second-round picks.
+ESPN first reported the deal.

+The Hawks announced they also acquired a 2025 second-round pick and the right to swap second-round picks in 2023 with the Nets, who acquired the draft rights to shooting guard Isaia Cordinier and a protected 2020 second-round pick.

+Cordinier was a second-round pick by Atlanta in 2016.
+The 21-year-old is currently playing in France.

 Lin has a year and $12.5 million left on the contract he signed two summers ago.
 He made it through just 37 games with the Nets and only one last season, as he ruptured the patella tendon in his right knee during a season-opening loss at Indiana.